nosrevi/slot-machine2/README.md

-# slot-machine
+# slot-machine2

-A slot machine implemented in pure CSS and HTML.
+A slot machine implemented in JS, CSS and HTML.